 Spend your whole day and evening at La Mer

 Whether you arrive in the morning, evening, or afternoon, my recommendation is to head to La Mer first and start your week in Dubai here.

-La Mer just opened recently and will probably become one of the hotspots in Dubai in 2018 and after.
+La Mer just opened less than two years and has become one of the hotspots in Dubai in 2019.
 The area is located in the Jumeirah area.
 It is on the beach with a lot of retails stores, stylish restaurants and cafes, the coolest bathhouses, and friendly and fun street art – and, of course, the beach!

 It is a great way to get adjusted to Dubai.
 While you enjoy the nice views of Burj Khalifa, one of the main attractions of Dubai, you can take it easy the first day and hold off on getting into the crazy parts of Dubai.